 Grindelwald – Today is race day!
 We have a limited number of spaces available if you want to join one of the four Eiger Ultra races (16, 35, 51 and 101 km).
-Or, take the day off to relax, watch the races– or even try a solo run around another valley, like the Haslital, a beautiful valley just over the Grosse Scheidegg pass from Grindelwald, which offers miles of quiet alpine trails, with small lakes, rustic dairy farms and impressive mountains.
+If you like, take the day off to relax, watch the races, or try a solo run around another valley, like the Haslital, a beautiful valley just over the Grosse Scheidegg pass from Grindelwald, which offers miles of quiet alpine trails, with small lakes, rustic dairy farms and impressive mountains.

 Today we say our good-byes before hopping on the train to either Geneva or Zurich.

 Plan to arrive the day your tour starts at the latest.
 Please note that flights from the US usually depart the day before.
 Zurich is the closest airport to Mürren, but Geneva will work as well.

 Plan your departure for the day after your tour ends, at the earliest, from either Geneva or Zurich.
 Plan on one night at a hotel in your departure city.
 We can help with those arrangements.

 The option exists to arrive earlier or stay longer, to extend your trail running or vacation time.

 This tour includes a Swiss rail pass for arrival and departure.

 Self-guided: Everything but the guide… custom tour design, trail runs, and all the details.